MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 # Compute context for script execution on Machine Learning Server

 *Compute context* refers to the location of computations, as executed by revoscalepy for Python, or by the RevoScaleR interpreter for R on a Machine Learning Server or R Client.
 The ability to switch a compute context means that you can push execution to an interpreter on another machine.

 Local is the default.

-Switching to a remote compute context is typically done to get better performance if the target system has more capability, or to minimize data transfer by bringing calculations to resident data.
+Switching to a remote compute context is typically done for two reasons:

++ Get better performance if the target system has more capability.
++ Minimize data transfer by bringing calculations to resident data.

+Remote compute context is available when you run Machine Learning Server on Spark, MapReduce, and SQL Server.

-You can set a compute context using functions from RevoScaleR and revoscalepy.
+You can switch the compute context from local to remote using functions from RevoScaleR and revoscalepy.

 ## List of compute contexts